fmhh/All-in/itext/README.md

 <LIB>   = Path to the ./lib subfolder containing the libraries, e.g. ./All-in/itext/lib
 <CLASS> = Path to the directory where class files will be created, e.g. ./All-in/itext/class
 <CFG>   = Path to the allin_itext.properties file, e.g. ./All-in/itext/allin_itext.properties
+<DOC>   = Path to the ./doc subfolder containing the JavaDoc, e.g. ./All-in/itext/doc
 ```

 Compile the sources: `javac -d <CLASS> -cp "<LIB>/*" <SRC>/*.java`